4.9 Static Expressions and Static Subtypes

 That is, the constrained subtype defined by the index range of the string is static.
 Note that elementary values don't generally have subtypes, while composite values do (since the bounds or discriminants are inherent in the value).

-• a name that denotes the declaration of a static constant;
+that denotes the declaration of a static constant; 5.1/5 - a

 To be honest: This is referring the resolution of the named number and not the Static Semantics (for which all named numbers are values of a universal numeric type).
 The word “interpreted” is intended to make the distinction.

-This includes uses of operators that are equivalent to function_calls.
+This includes uses of operators that are equivalent to function_call

 Note that this does not include the case of an attribute that is a function; a reference to such an attribute is not even an expression.
 See above for function calls.